 There are few things in life that bring us unconditional love.
 Adopting a pet and having a baby are two of those things.
 This post is about adopting a pet, so hopefully if you’re reading this, you’re searching for a new furry friend.
 Caring for an animal is more than having a permanent resident in your home.
 Animals enrich our lives and teach us discipline, flexibility and patience.
 Different species require different time commitment and vary in the complexity of care.
 What our pets give us in return is unique to each species.

-Pets make your home more interesting, they keep you company, and give you someone to take care of.
-They can improve your well-being and can be a source of love and affection.
+Pets make your home more interesting.
+They keep you company, can provide a watchful eye and even give hours of free entertainment if you’re lucky.
+Pets can be therapeutic and improve your well-being through love and affection.
 As you might expect, fish or lizards won’t give back to you as a pet owner/parent in the same way that a cat or dog will, but there is still plenty of love you can give to a small animal and as a first-time pet owner, a small animal may be a perfect choice for you.

 So, take your time before you adopt a pet.
 Talk to other pet parents, do your research or contribute to discussion boards online to find out more.
 Adopting a pet is a real commitment, but well worth it.